 - There are 70 research stations in Antarctica owned by 30 countries.

 - These research stations are manned by scientists and other staff.

-- Apart from the people working at the research stations, there are no human beings living on Antarctica.
+- Apart from the people working at the research stations, no human beings are living in Antarctica.

 Who lives in Antarctica?

-- There are some scientists and research stations staff who live temporarily in Antarctica to work at the research stations.
+- There is some scientists and research stations staff who live temporarily in Antarctica to work at the research stations.

 What is the population of Antarctica – Antarctica population

 - The population of Antarctica varies with climate: